Little League Field Safety Checklist

 - Check to ensure all lights are working properly.

 - Walk the perimeter of the field to check the condition of the fence, looking specifically for any pointy edges that might be sticking out.
+If these are not covered, consider one of our fence top solutions.

 - Identify the nearest safe area/shelter from lightning and severe weather.